Greenhouse (Leeds): Redevelopment

 Plan (not to scale) of Shaftesbury House (1938) compared with Greenhouse (2010).

 An interior corridor on floor 3, showing what was once an exterior wall facing into one of the building's four courtyards.
 The white squares were windows, and their ledges are still in situ.

+The small Leeds developer Citu conceived a redevelopment of Shaftesbury Hourse in 2005.
+The developers' ethos for the building included a holistically conceived architecture and engineering system that focused on ecological and social sustainability and that promoted small, creative business and urban regeneration.
+The developers cited influence from Japanese design.
+Their emphasis, in line with ecomodernism, was on enabling more sustainable life without expecting residents consciously to make sacrifices.

-The small Leeds developer Citu conceived a redevelopment of Shaftesbury Hourse in 2005, and completed the purchase of the building in 2008, with finance coming prominently from the Co-operative Bank.
+Citu completed the purchase of the building in 2008, with finance coming prominently from the Co-operative Bank.
 The development was co-ordinated with Leeds City Council as part of the regeneration of the Holbeck/Beeston area of Leeds, though local residents were not uniformly enthusiastic about the development, and investors were nervous at its down-at-heel location.

 Work on-site began in December 2008.
 The ground floor of Shaftesbury House was turned into car parking and plant rooms, and the cruciform inner wings demolished to create a single large courtyard.
 To achieve this, a JCB was craned into the existing courtyards, and some use was made of remote-controlled robots.
 The remaining fabric became an outer ring, entirely residential, while a new inner ring was built, with business space on the lower floors and residential space on the upper.
 Two entirely new floors were added on top of these.
 This took the size of the building from 80,000 to nearly 140,000 square feet.
 The framework and roof were completed during August 2009, and the building was finished in April 2010, at which time it had 172 one, two and three-bedroom eco-apartments, and about 15,000 square feet of office space.
 The building was officially opened by Hilary Benn MP on 1 October 2010.